shriya22/dataviz_proj/README.md

 * We see that Africa has the highest risk of climate change while Europe has the lowest.
 * According to the framework, a title or header is required to help the audience understand exactly what the visual is attempting to convey.
 This is missing from the visual.
 * And the colours of Europe and America are very similar, hence it would be more effective to show proper difference between the two by using contrasting colours.
 * Ordering of data is also very important, usually we would expect the y axis to start from low risk to extreme risk.
 This might confuse the audience as they would at a glance guess that Europe has higher risk as it is higher up in the chart.
 Adding to that, the y axis values are confusing as you would normally expect a lower number to have a lower risk.
-So, I would suggest to change the order of the y axis, and label the y axis in terms of the risk and not the climate change vulnerability index, because the general audience wouldn’t necessarily understand what vulnerability index is.
+So, I would suggest to change the order of the y axis, and label the y axis in terms of the risk and not the climate change vulnerability index, because the general audience wouldn’t necessarily understand what a vulnerability index is.
 * Therefore, handling these can further improve the plot and generate a more compelling visual.

 ## Figure 2: